Distributions as Actions: A Unified Framework for Diverse Action Spaces: Introduction

-We first propose the \emph{Distribution Parameter Policy Gradient} (DPPG) estimator, and prove it has lower variance than the corresponding update in the original action space.
+To develop algorithms under the new framework, we first propose the \emph{Distributions-as-Actions Policy Gradient} (DA-PG) estimator, and prove it has lower variance than the corresponding updates in the original action space.
 This reduction in variance can increase the bias, because the critic can be harder to learn.
-We develop an augmentation approach, called \emph{interpolated critic learning} (ICL), to improve this critic learning.
-We then introduce a deep RL algorithm based on TD3 \citep{fujimoto2018addressing}, called \emph{Distribution Parameter Actor-Critic} (DPAC), that incorporates the DPPG estimator and ICL.
-We evaluate DPAC empirically to assess the viability of this new framework.
-Although our goal is not surpassing the performance of existing algorithms, DPAC outperforms TD3 on $20$ MuJoCo continuous control tasks from OpenAI Gym and DeepMind Control Suite, and achieves competitive performance on the same environments with discretized action spaces---without hyperparameter tuning.
-We also provide targeted experiments to understand the bias-variance trade-off in DPAC, and show the utility of ICL for improving critic learning.
+We develop an augmentation approach, called \emph{Interpolated Critic Learning} (ICL), to improve this critic learning.
+We then introduce a deep RL algorithm based on TD3 \citep{fujimoto2018addressing}, called \emph{Distributions-as-Actions Actor-Critic} (DA-AC), that incorporates the DA-PG estimator and ICL.
+We empirically evaluate DA-AC to assess the viability of this new framework and its ability to use a single algorithm across diverse action spaces.
+DA-AC achieves competitive and sometimes better performance compared to baselines in a variety of settings across continuous, discrete, and hybrid control.
+We also provide targeted experiments to understand the bias-variance trade-off of different gradient estimators, and show the utility of ICL for improving critic learning.